OpenCyphal/specification/README.md

 #### L33t IDE Setup

 If you want to use our [texer container](https://hub.docker.com/repository/docker/uavcan/texer) with vscode then install the ["ms-vscode-remote.vscode-remote-extensionpack"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) and Docker.
-When you open vscode in this repostory it should prompt you to "open this folder in container?".
+When you open vscode in this repository it should prompt you to "open this folder in container?".
 Otherwise `F1` or `CMD+SHIFT+P` and select `Remote-Containers: Reopen Locally`.
 Once within the container you can simply `F1` or `CMD+SHIFT+P` and `LaTeX Workshop: Build LaTeX project` to build the specification PDF.

 The above [may not work](https://github.com/microsoft/vscode-remote-release/issues/1097) if you are running an OSS build of VSCode (e.g., from Arch AUR).
 It is recommended to use the official binaries from Micro$oft.